tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 12. Remarks

-### Web TESS Viewing tool
+### TESS-point Web Tool
-The [Web TESS Viewing (WTV) tool](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py) allows users to check whether a target potentially falls within the TESS field of view (FOV).
-In addition, WTV can be used to calculate the brightness of a target in the TESS bandpass.
+The [TESS-point Web Tool](https://heasarc.gsfc.nasa.gov/wsgi-scripts/TESS/TESS-point_Web_Tool/TESS-point_Web_Tool/wtv_v2.0.py) allows users to check whether a target potentially falls within the TESS field of view (FOV).
+In addition, the tool can be used to calculate the brightness of a target in the TESS bandpass.

 The user provides the name (or TIC ID, or RA/DEC) of an object, and the tool will output which sector and camera the object is expected to be observed with (or null results if it will not fall in the TESS FOV).

-For larger sets of targets, WTV will take an input file (csv) with RA and DEC (in decimal) and return the potential visibility (sector/camera) per object.
+For larger sets of targets, the TESS-point Web Tool will take an input file (csv) with RA and DEC (in decimal) and return the potential visibility (sector/camera) per object.

-WTV can also be used to estimate the magnitude and photometric error for a point source given known magnitudes (based on the functionality of the ticgen tool, described below).
+This tool can also be used to estimate the magnitude and photometric error for a point source given known magnitudes (based on the functionality of the ticgen tool, described below).

 <!--
 The [Web TESS Viewing (WTV) tool](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py) developed by the TESS Science Support Center assists the community in planning and proposing.